 Service-learning is a pedagogy that employs community service to improve students' understanding of course content and to meet important needs in local communities.
 Along with readings from textbooks and other sources, instructors integrate service with ongoing reflection as an assignment that contributes to the students' understanding of the subject.
-In this manner community service can deepen students' understanding of the theory presented in the class and in assigned readings.
+In this manner service can deepen students' understanding of the ideas and topics addressed in the class and in assigned readings.

 Service-Learning and Catholic Social Teaching